 It’s spring so which blossom is best?
 Some people swoon over cherry blossom but personally I wouldn’t give a cherry tree house room in my garden.
 Having to put up with its coarse leaves and those irritating horizontal circles round its bark all year round just for a week of some sycophantic pink froth of petals which it thinks justifies its existence.

 Tim once planted an unauthorised wild cherry next to our garage which grew into a monster, sending out its malign suckers to infiltrate every plant in a 10 metre radius.
 He’s been in the doghouse ever since.

-No, if you want blossom in your garden over Easter, choose something with more depth, something that has a point to it, a quince perhaps which had pretty flowers, scent and then gorgeous voluptuous fruit it the autumn.
+No, if you want blossom in your garden in Spring, choose something with more depth, something that has a point to it, a quince perhaps which had pretty flowers, scent and then gorgeous voluptuous fruit it the autumn.

 Or go for something with more intrigue, my Akebia quinata, the chocolate vine, is opening it’s buds now with a dark smouldering mystery that has far more class than any shallow cherry tree.

 Wouldn’t you just know that dear Laura would go all snobby about cherry trees!
 I will grant that the knicker-pink of ubiquitous Prunus ‘Kansan’ has an awful bluish tinge to it that definitely grates.